 Use Shopify Returns Data to Improve Products

 Using a Shopify returns management software allows you to systematically collect returns data about each and every one of your products.
 You can discover which products are being returned the most.
-This can help you make determinations about what type of products to launch each season.
+This helps you drive improvements that will reduce your return rate and grow your profits..

 Information collected can help identify product defects early.
 Armed with this information retailers can hold manufacturers accountable and get the problem remedied.
 This can also fuel additional product research and development as well as product design.